Rajsnehil/Rajsnehil/README.md

-- 👋 Hi, I’m @Rajsnehil
+- 👋 Hi, I’m Snehil Raj
 - 👀 I’m interested in learning new things.
 - 🌱 I’m working as software development.
 - 📫 How to reach me snehil.raj@coloredcow.in